astronomer/docs/software/upgrade-astronomer.md

 #### Renamed feature flag in Helm configuration

-The `astronomer.houston.config.deployments.sysAdminScalabilityImprovementsEnabled` key has been replaced with `astronomer.houston.config.deployments.performanceOptimizationModeEnabled`, and the feature flag now optimizes the performance of additional Software UI pages.
+The `astronomer.houston.config.deployments.sysAdminScalabilityImprovementsEnabled` flag has been deprecated and replaced with `astronomer.houston.config.deployments.performanceOptimizationModeEnabled` for improved performance across additional Software UI views.

 If you set `sysAdminScalabilityImprovementsEnabled` in your `config.yaml` file, replace it with `performanceOptimizationModeEnabled` before upgrading.
 If you don't replace the key, the upgrade will fail.